Huron Consulting Case Interview: Complete Prep Guide (2026)

 - Read 3-4 Huron thought leadership pieces at huronconsultinggroup.com/expertise

-- Practice mental math for healthcare scenarios (mental math case interviews guide): cost-per-case calculations, productivity ratios, revenue cycle metrics
+- Practice mental math for healthcare scenarios (mental math case interviews guide) and use Road to Offer math drills for cost-per-case calculations, productivity ratios, and revenue cycle metrics

 - Refine your behavioral answers; record yourself and review for specificity and concision